depeperwinkel

 Save:

-- store your grain of paradise in closed packaging
+- store your grains of paradise in closed packaging

 - preferably store in a dark, dry and cool place

-Want to know what grain of paradise tastes like ?
+Would you like to know what paradise grain tastes like?

 Batch number